The location where Judy Placido and Sal Lupo were shot

 This may have influenced Berkowitz's decision to hunt in that particular location.

-However, Elephas was relatively empty that Saturday, as many young couples were too worried about the shootings to venture out together at night.
+However, Elephas was relatively empty that Saturday, as many young people were understandably worried about the recent shootings.

 Following the attack, a police officer at the Northern Boulevard station claimed that they had recently received a phone call from a man identifying himself as the Son of Sam.